-- A. Confirm adequate number of "High Water" signs and barricades are pre-deployed. - B. Confirm Flood Safe Route map is posted - C. Review NWS flood forecast and notification products to ensure the most recent resources are being used - D. Confirm the contact information is current on the Flood Event Notification List. - E. Conduct a test of radios, phones, and notification software. - F. Confirm all emergency flood fight equipment and gear is readied.
+- A. Confirm adequate number of "High Water" signs and barricades are pre-deployed. - B. Confirm Flood Safe Route map is posted. - C. Review NWS flood forecast and notification products to ensure the most recent resources are being used. - D. Confirm the contact information is current on the Flood Event Notification List. - E. Conduct a test of radios, phones, and computers. - F. Confirm all flood emergency equipment and gear is staged.